 The breast cancer screening program in Germany

-In Germany, women between the ages of 50 and 69 can have a free mammogram every two years.
-The aim is to detect breast cancer as soon as possible in order to provide better treatment and increase the chances of recovery.
+In Germany, women between the ages of 50 and 75 can have a free mammogram every two years.
+This option ends on their 76th birthday.
+The screening aims to detect breast cancer as soon as possible in order to provide better treatment and increase the chances of recovery.
 But mammograms can have drawbacks too.
 For instance, they may lead to unnecessary treatment.